simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-deployment.md

            lambda/origin-response-function/node_modules
 ```

-In the last part we want to create or update the Lambda@Edge functions and the CloudFront instance in AWS.
-This job will only run if both functions from the previous jobs were successfully build.
-Within the job we just have to execute the following steps:
+In the last part, we want to create or update the Lambda@Edge functions and CloudFront instance in AWS.
+This job will only run if both functions have been successfully created from the previous jobs.
+Within the job, we only need to perform the following steps:

-* Download the viewer request and origins response build artifacts with the [respective download action](https://github.com/actions/download-artifact)
+* Download the viewer request and origin response build artifacts using the [respective download action](https://github.com/actions/download-artifact)
 * Configure the AWS credentials assuming the role we defined in the first section of this article
-* Run `pulumi up` using the [Pulumi action](https://github.com/pulumi/actions)
+* Run `Pulumi up` with the [pulumi action](https://github.com/pulumi/actions)

-Note that the job will take quite a time, because the changes have to be propagtated to the edge locations of the CloudFront instance.
-Also we have to provide an access token for Pulumi stored as GitHub secret.
+Note that the job will take quite a bit of time, as the changes need to be propagated to the edge locations of the CloudFront instance.
+We also need to provide an access token for Pulumi, which is stored as a GitHub secret.

 ```yaml
  deploy: